froggomad/TextFieldValidator/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 # TextFieldValidator
-This version of TextFieldValidator validates TextFields to ensure that they contain text.
+This version of TextFieldValidator validates UITextFields to ensure that they contain text.
 If not, it presents a UIAlert with a nicely formatted custom message.

 ## Installation